ammilam/terraform-distribution-metric/README.md

 # distribution Google Logging Metric Module

-This module creates a Distribution Google Logging Metric module.
+This module creates a Distribution Google Logging Metric.
 For information on google logging metrics, refer to the following [documentation](https://cloud.google.com/logging/docs/logs-based-metrics).

 This module is intended to simplify the distribution logging metric resource creation via terraform.
 Documentation on the actual terraform resource definition can be found [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/logging_metric).